Go to page content

 Having a sweet tooth can lead to a bad tooth.

 How do you prevent tooth decay even with a sweet tooth?
-First, limit your sweets intake and brush your teeth immediately after consuming them.
+First, limit your sweets intake and brush your teeth immediately after consuming them, even without a toothbrush handy.

-If you thought straight teeth were just for aesthetics, having crooked or misaligned teeth can negatively impact your overall oral health.
+Thought straight teeth were just for looks?
+The truth is having crooked or misaligned teeth can negatively impact your overall oral health.
 Having straight teeth improves your bite and allows you to keep up with daily oral hygiene practices.
 That you can scrub every point of the surface is only the tip of the iceberg.

 Braces are a common way to straighten your teeth.
 But perhaps you want a treatment that won’t interfere with your day-to-day activities, including brushing your teeth.
 ClearCorrect, a global leader in clear-aligner orthodontics, utilises a revolutionary tri-layer ClearQuartz material, a flat trimline, and other customisable features to create an effective teeth-straightening solution.

-ClearCorrect certified dental professionals also use ClearPilot, a digital planning tool that lets you visualise every step of your treatment, empowering you, the patient, to understand and review the process.
+ClearCorrect certified dental professionals also use ClearPilot, a digital planning tool that lets you visualise every step of your treatment, empowering you to understand and review the process.
+Find out if ClearCorrect is right for you by taking this smile assessment.

 References: